maheenul/CRC-Project/README.md

 -   Given some information bit of any realistic length it can convert the information bits to CRC encoded bits.
 -   It can check whether any encoded bits are properly encoded.

 **Note: This program considers CRC-10 for encoding and decoding.
-Ensure any binary input to the program are seperated by space.**
+Ensure any binary input to the program are separated by space.**